yujunwei04/UnSAMv2/README.md

 This codebase is built on SAM-2, UnSAM, CutLER, DINOv3, HQ-SAM, and GraCo.
 We sincely appreciate the authors for open-sourcing their code.

 ## Contact ☎️
 If you have any general questions, feel free to email us at yujunwei04@berkeley.edu and xdwang@eecs.berkeley.edu.
-If you have code questions, please open an issue in this repo as your question may help others.
+If you have code questions, we encourage you to open an issue in this repo as your question may help others.

 ## Citation ✨